On determinant functors and $K$-theory: Determinant functors

-Knudsen--Mumford showed in \cite{pmssc} that this example can be extended to a determinant functor from $C^b(\mathbf{Vect}(X))$ to $\mathbf{Pic}^\ZZ(X)$ in an essentially unique way.
-Knudsen \cite{dfec, dfecerratum} generalized this result to arbitrary determinant functors on an exact category.
+Knudsen--Mumford \cite{pmssc} showed that this example can be extended to bounded complexes $\det\colon C^b(\mathbf{vect}(X))\r\mathbf{Pic}^\ZZ(X)$ in an essentially unique way.
+Knudsen \cite{dfec} generalized this result to arbitrary determinant functors on an exact category.
 These results are proved by a lengthy direct computation.
-We here derive this result from the existence of universal determinant functors with values in a \Picardcategory\ computing the first two $K$-theory groups (Corollary \ref{knudmum}) and the Gillet--Waldhausen theorem. \end{exm}
+We here derive them from the existence of universal determinant functors with values in a \Picardcategory\ computing the first two $K$-theory groups and from the Gillet--Waldhausen theorem. \end{exm}

-\begin{rem} In the seminar notes \cite{pcs} a tentative definition of determinant functor is given.
+\begin{rem} In the seminar notes \cite{pcs} a tentative definition of determinant functor for Waldhausen categories is given.
 Drinfeld wonders whether this notion is such that a universal determinant functor exists and whether the target is associated to Waldhausen's $K$-theory \cite[Endnote 7)]{pcs}.
-Our results on non-commutative determinant functors (Section \ref{ncdf}) show that the answer is yes provided we introduce a slight correction in \cite[(ii) in Section 2]{pcs}, we must require the induced map $A\cup_{A'} B'\r B$ to be a cofibration, compare \cite[Proposition 1.6]{k1wc}.
+The results on non-commutative determinant functors in \cite[Section 2.3]{malte} and in Section \ref{ncdf} of this paper show that the answer is yes provided we introduce a slight correction in \cite[(ii) in Section 2]{pcs}: we must require the induced map $A\cup_{A'} B'\r B$ to be a cofibration, compare \cite[Proposition 1.6]{k1wc}.
 The same correction must be made in \cite[Definition 2.2.1 (c)]{adrrii}. \end{rem}